Autism Treatment

 • Perinatal and birth complications, such as low birth weight

-What are the symptoms of Autism Spectrum Disorder (ASD)?
+What are the symptoms of Autism?

-Symptoms of ASD include:
+Symptoms of Autism include:

 Social Disconnection: